Creating valuable content that delivers true solutions to the public is essential, but Content Marketing goes far beyond that.

 - conversion rate: actions completed from CTAs in posts, as well as clicks on ads or “Buy” buttons, among others;

-As you can see, doing this work manually can be an exhausting and often an unfeasible task, given the various commitments of a manager or a marketing professional.
+As you can see, doing this work manually can be an exhausting and often unfeasible task, given the various commitments of a manager or a marketing professional.

-Fortunately, there are practical tools that help with the process of auditing content more quickly, without the need to focus for hours — or days — on the task, filling out spreadsheets.
+Fortunately, there are practical tools that help with the process of auditing content more quickly, without the need to focus for hours — or days — on the task, of filling out spreadsheets.

-It is worth mentioning that in a certain moment when a site or e-commerce already presents hundreds or thousands of pages, these tools cease to be an option and become a must — because the chance of making mistakes and omitting information becomes quite large.
+It is worth mentioning that at a certain moment when a site or e-commerce already presents hundreds or thousands of pages, these tools cease to be an option and become a must — because the chance of making mistakes and omitting information becomes quite large.

 Note also that almost all software in this category are paid for but offer free trials.